statsd/statsd/README.md

         [ { metric: 'foo', bins: [] },
           { metric: '', bins: [ 50, 100, 150, 200, 'inf'] } ]

+Note:

+* first match for a metric wins.
+* bin upper limits may contain decimals.
-Note that this is actually more powerful than what's strictly considered histograms, as you can make each bin arbitrarily wide if you want to (upto infinity), i.e. class intervals of different sizes.
+* this is actually more powerful than what's strictly considered histograms, as you can make each bin arbitrarily wide, i.e. class intervals of different sizes.

 Sampling
 --------